Edward S. Ellis: Dime novels

-Seth Jones was the most significant of early dime novels of publishers Beadle and Adams.
+Seth Jones was a prototypical early dime novel published by Beadle and Adams.
 It is said that Seth Jones was one of Abraham Lincoln's favorite stories.
 During the mid-1880s, after a fiction-writing career of some thirty years, Ellis eventually began composing more serious works of biography, history, and persuasive writing.
 Of note was "The Life of Colonel David Crockett", which had the story of Davy Crockett giving a speech usually called "Not Yours To Give".
 It was a speech in opposition to awarding money to a Navy widow on the grounds that Congress had no Constitutional mandate to give charity.
 It was said to have been inspired by Crockett's meeting with a Horatio Bunce, a much quoted man in Libertarian circles, but one for whom historical evidence is non-existent.

 Pseudonyms

 Besides the one hundred fifty-nine books published by his own name, Ellis' work was published under various pseudonyms, including: